Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Introduction

 It is important to keep in mind that there is no inherent interest in the joint density $f(x,y)$.
 It is merely a tool that facilitates exploration of the target density, $f_X(x)$.
 This is the reason why the DA chain does not possess a $y$-coordinate.
 In contrast, the two-variable Gibbs sampler based on $f_{X|Y}(\cdot|y)$ and $f_{Y|X}(\cdot|x)$, which is used to explore $f(x,y)$, has both $x$ and $y$-coordinates.
 So, while the two-step procedure described above can be used to simulate both the DA and Gibbs chains, there is one key difference.
 When simulating the DA chain, we do not keep track of the $y$-coordinate.

-Every reversible Markov chain defines a self-adjoint operator whose spectrum encodes the convergence properties of the chain \citep{mira:geye:1999,rose:2003,diac:khar:salo:2008}.
+Every reversible Markov chain defines a self-adjoint operator whose spectrum encodes the convergence properties of the chain (Mira and Geyer, \citeyear{mirageye1999}; Rosenthal, \citeyear{rose2003}; Diaconis, Khare and Saloff-Coste, \citeyear{diackharsalo2008}).
 Let $X \sim f_X$ and consider the space of functions $g$ such that the random variable $g(X)$ has finite variance and mean zero.
 To be more precise, define

 Let $k(x'|x)$ be the Markov transition density (Mtd) of the DA chain.
-(See Section~\ref{sec:DA} for a formal definition).
-This Mtd defines an operator, $K: L^2_0 \rightarrow L^2_0\,$, that maps $g(x)$ to
+(See Section~\ref{secDA} for a formal definition.)
+This Mtd defines an operator, $K\dvtx L^2_0 \rightarrow L^2_0 $, that maps $g(x)$ to